 Before you start dating too seriously (or fall in love), decide which relationship questions are most important to you.
 You might even prioritize them on a scale of 1 to 10, with 1 being “not important” and 10 being “the most important relationship question to ask before dating.”

-10 Relationship Questions to Ask While Dating
+10 Questions to Ask When You’re Still Dating (Before It’s Too Late!)

 Allow yourself to discover the answers over time.
 You might ask a question or two on each date.
 Try to weave them in casually, so he doesn’t feel like you’re interviewing him.